-Berkeley, where he and his students investigate robotics, art, and
+He and his students investigate robotics, automation, art, and

 and is Faculty Director of the CITRIS Data and Democracy Initiative.

 Goldberg earned dual degrees in Electrical Engineering and Economics